-Every player's first Major League debut is one of the most memorable moments of their life.
+Every player's Major League debut is one of the most memorable moments of their life.
 But only a select few are just as memorable for baseball fans everywhere.

 From one-hit wonders to all-time greats, on the mound and at the plate, here are some of the best MLB debuts ever.

 Brian Moran, Marlins LHP (Sept.
 5, 2019 vs. Pirates)

 Final line: 1 IP, 0 ER, 0 H, 1 K, 0 BB

 Moran made a unique piece of MLB history in his Major League debut.
 He got to face his brother, Colin, and struck him out for his first career K. The Moran-Moran matchup marked the first time in the modern era that a player faced his brother in a pitcher-vs.-batter scenario in his Major League debut, according to the Elias Sports Bureau.
 And it was only the seventh time since 1900 that a player even made his debut against his brother’s team.